-NOTE: If you are changing to a different brand of valve, be ready to change the bias quickly, as the difference in setting may be quite large.
+NOTE: If you are changing to a different type of valve, be ready to change the bias quickly, as the setting from say KT88 to EL34 may be quite large.

-7, To avoid damage to the amplifier and electric shock hazard you must use only valves marked 2A3, 6SL7, 6SN7 Or that you know to be direct equivalents.
+7, To avoid damage to the amplifier and electric shock hazard you must use only valves marked KT88/EL34 (or 6550), 6SL7, 6SN7 Or that you know to be direct equivalents.
 Use only valves which you know to be new or good condition and test the amplifier thoroughly before resuming normal use.